coatespt/cursor-twitter/SESSION_NOTES.md

 - ./main  -config ./config/config.yaml -print-tweets=false

 ### Some Useful Flags
-- profile  causes it to produce profiler output (see section on profiling).
+- -profile  causes it to produce profiler output (see section on profiling).
 Profiling slows it down significantly but it doesn't matter because the results are relative.
 Instructions for using the resulting file are found elswhere in this document.

-- load-state  Causes it to load the latest state from disk.
+- -load-state  Causes it to load the latest state from disk.
 Without this it takes some minutes to build up enought tweets to start computing busy-words.
 Use this is you are starting and stopping for development and testing.
 Huge time saver!

 ### Shutting down the main